About the Challenge

-By applying nature's design principles, we can create solutions that help support a healthy planet.
+Design for life: by applying nature's design principles, we can create solutions that help support a healthy planet.

 The Biomimicry Global Design Challenge is an annual team competition that focuses on addressing critical sustainability issues with nature-inspired solutions.
 The Challenge is hosted by the Biomimicry Institute, in partnership with the Ray C. Anderson Foundation.

-How does it work?
+How it works

 The challenge is open to teams of students and professionals anywhere in the world.
-Finalists and winners selected by our expert jury are eligible to win prize money as well as assistance in bringing their solution to the global marketplace via an Accelerator program.
-At the end of the Accelerator one team will be awarded the $100,000 "Ray of Hope" prize, endowed the Ray C. Anderson Foundation.
+Finalists and winners selected by our expert jury are eligible to win prize money as well as assistance in bringing their solution to the global marketplace via our Biomimicry Accelerator program.
+At the end of the Accelerator one team will be awarded the $100,000 Ray of Hope prize, endowed the Ray C. Anderson Foundation.